alexantr/filemanager/README.md

 (e.g. http://yoursite/any_path/filemanager.php).

 To enable HTTP Authentication set $use_http_auth to true.
+Set Login and Password in $users array.

-If you are using .htaccess on your site and have problems with HTTP Auth try to put rewrite rule from htaccess.txt to your .htaccess file
+If you are using .htaccess on your site and have problems with HTTP Auth try to put rewrite rule from htaccess.txt to your .htaccess file.

 ## Bug tracker